JakubHanko/recipes/recipes/pizza.md

 - 625 g (4½ cups) flour
 - 2 tsp salt
 - 2 tbsp olive oil
-- 420 mL (1¾ hrnčeka) lukewarm to cold water
+- 420 mL (1¾ cups) lukewarm to cold water

 ## Instructions
 1. Put the water into a mixing bowl.
 Sprinkle yeast and let it dissolve (about 2 minutes).